Powerlearnproject/se-day1-assignment-Olaadeboyeabegunde/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software Engineering is the application of scientific knowledge to build softwares that solve problems

 Software Engineering primarily helps to solve programs using computer and software applications.
-In the technology industry, software engineering helps us apply computer Application to solve practical problems
+In the technology industry, software engineering helps us apply computer Applications to solve practical problems

 Identify and describe at least three key milestones in the evolution of software engineering.